You do learn how to correctly pronounce useful phrases very well, but…

 Google has also helped me finding the location of every city or town mentioned in the book.
 It helps me follow the story better and imagine things more vividly.
 I also liked how they described train rides and winter.
 Being from a tropical climate, winter is not familiar to me at all, and being from an underdeveloped small country, trains are also not a normal way of transportation (even less when we talk about train rides that last for more than a day, and where people spend the night on board…c’mon my home-country is not even big enough for a train ride to last a whole day!)…again, very interesting 🙂

-I am looking forward to continuing devouring this novel, and after I do that I want to start Master and Margarita (why? well…there is a song by a singer called Basta named Master and Margarita, and I want to read another Russian classic ^^ …solid logic :).
+I am looking forward to continuing devouring this novel, and after I do that I want to start Master and Margarita (why? well…(1) there is a song by a singer called Basta named Master and Margarita that I really like, and (2) I want to read another Russian classic ^^ …solid logic :).

 One of the things I’ve been doing lately is watching Russian movies.
 I don’t really do it to learn Russian, as I’m still a newbie and I can’t understand 99% (hey!
 I understand ‘privet’ and ‘spacibo’) of the words when actors talk, but to motivate myself and get immerse in Russian culture.
 So far, my favorite movies have been Russian classics.
 In particular, Moscow Does Not Believe in Tears (1980), andThe Irony of Fate (1976) (I also watchedThe Brothers Karamazov (1969), but didn’t enjoy it so much as these two).I really liked how they show many aspects of Russian traditions that are still relevant.
 For instance, MDNBiT showed me how a true Russian shashlik (BBQ) looks like, and IoF how banyas (bath houses) look like and how friends would go there to relax and share (something that for me sounded weird at first, to be honest).